Prioritized Task Scheduling

 };

-background is the lowest priority, and is meant to be used for tasks that are not time-critical, such as background log processing or initializing certain third party libraries.
+background is the lowest priority, and it is meant to be used for tasks that are not time-critical, such as background log or metrics processing or initializing certain third party libraries.

 2.2.
 The Scheduler Interface